Abhigyan126/DrishyaVastu/README.md

 # drishya_vastu

-We are working on a package named as drishya_vaastu which is meant for image processing.
+We are working on a package named as drishya_vaastu which is meant for image processing.<br>
-The name is derived from sanskrit where:
+The name is derived from sanskrit where:<br>
--> drishya is translated as image
+-> drishya is translated as image<br>
 -> vaastu is translated as architecture